igdev0/portfolio/README.md

 # Portfolio

-This repository contains the code for my personal [portfolio](https://dorultanianos.dev).
-You can find detailed information about how I started coding, work experience, and few projects I built.
+This repository contains the code for my [portfolio](https://dorultanianos.dev).
+In my portfolio you can find detailed information about how I started coding, work experience, and projects I've been working on.